weka/csi-wekafs/migration/upgrade-legacy-pv.md

 WEKA CSI Plugin **0.7.0** provides a unique configuration mode in which legacy volumes can be bound to a single secret, referring to a single WEKA cluster API connection parameters.
 In this configuration mode, every request to serve, such as create, delete, and expand, a legacy Persistent Volume (or Persistent Volume Claim) that originates from a Legacy Storage Class (without reference to an API secret) communicates to that cluster.

-**Note**:
+>**Note**:
+>* This fallback mode of version **0.7.0** is discouraged as it will be deprecated and removed starting with CSI 3.0.
-Volumes provisioned by the CSI Plugin of version **0.7.0** in the API-based communication model, but on older versions of the WEKA cluster (below version **3.13.0**), are still in legacy mode.
+>* Volumes provisioned by the CSI Plugin of version **0.7.0** in the API-based communication model, but on older versions of the WEKA cluster (below version **3.13.0**), are still in legacy mode.
 However, because the storage class already contains the secret reference, specifying the `legacyVolumeSecretName` parameter is unnecessary, and you can safely skip to the **Migrate legacy volumes** procedure below.

 To bind legacy volumes to a single secret, perform the following: